Your guide to doing business in Turkey

 Registration with the Tax Office

-Please note that corporate entities require an office address to be registered with the tax office on the same day or before the registration date.
+Please note, corporate entities require an office address to be registered with the tax office on the same day or before the registration date.
 A tax registration number is received and legal books are certified by a Public Notary.
 The rent contract must be certified by the Notary Public as well as the notarised Circular of Signatory which should be submitted to the related Tax Office.

 The registrations of the company for payroll purpose with the Tax and Social Security Institute are completed during the legal entity establishment process.